Nemotron ColEmbed V2: Top-Performing Late Interaction Embedding Models for Visual Document Retrieval: Background

 \subsection{Late Interaction}

 The late interaction mechanism introduced by ColBERT~\cite{colbert} enables fine-grained interactions between query and document tokens.
 As shown in Figure~\ref{fig:colbert}, for a query, each token embedding interacts with all document token embeddings using a \emph{MaxSim} operator, which selects the maximum similarity per query token and sums these scores to produce the final relevance score.

 This requires storing all token embeddings of the document corpus (text or images).
 At inference time, query token embeddings are computed and interact with the stored document embeddings through \emph{MaxSim} op.
 We adopt this mechanism in our models to enable fine-grained retrieval.

-While this approach offers the expressiveness of token-level matching, compared to simpler pooling methods such as average or last-token pooling, as shown in Figure~\ref{fig:biencoder}, the late-interaction method introduces latency and storage overhead that may need to be assessed, as they become a concern for real-world applications.
+While this approach offers the expressiveness of token-level matching, compared to simpler pooling methods such as average or last-token pooling, as shown in Figure~\ref{fig:biencoder}, the late-interaction method introduces latency and storage overhead that may need to be assessed, as these overheads become a concern for real-world applications.
 To ensure scalability, we further investigate dimensionality reduction techniques, refining the trade-off between dense representation quality and storage overhead, as discussed in Section~\ref{sec:tradeoff_challenges}.